Travelling with your child

 The stroller/pram may have a protective cover but this may not contain any other items.

+For each child you may always bring 1 car/child seat free of charge.
 If you have reserved a seat for your child, we recommend that you bring your own car/child seat on board.

 - The car/child seat must be able to fit between the armrests of the aircraft seat, which is 42 cm (16.5 in) wide.